-Emily Chow, Graphics Editor at The Washington Post, has seen the efficacy of this first hand.
-An article which she and her team worked on was presented in chapter form, incorporated an array of audio clips, interesting graphics as well as having – at its very core – a thoroughly compelling narrative.
+Emily Chow, during her tenure as graphics editor at The Washington Post, saw the efficacy of this first hand.
+An article which she and her team worked on was presented in chapter form, incorporating an array of audio clips, interesting graphics as well as having – at its very core – a thoroughly compelling narrative.
 When published, the team was amazed to find that it was attracting an average attention time of between 15 and 18 minutes.
 That’s extraordinary, but of course, so was the article.

 Handle digital publishing with care